-7,142,857 shares
+5,769,231 shares

-34,626,207 shares (or 35,697,636 shares if the underwriters exercise their option to purchase additional shares from us in full).
+33,252,581 shares (or 34,117,966 shares if the underwriters exercise their option to purchase additional shares from us in full).

-The underwriters have reserved for sale, at the initial public offering price per share, up to 714,286 shares of our common stock being offered for sale to business associates, directors, employees and friends and family members of our employees.
+The underwriters have reserved for sale, at the initial public offering price per share, up to 576,923 shares of our common stock being offered for sale to business associates, directors, employees and friends and family members of our employees.
 The number of shares available for sale to the general public in this offering will be reduced to the extent these persons purchase reserved shares.
 Any reserved shares not purchased will be offered by the underwriters to the general public on the same terms as the other shares.
 If purchased by these persons, these shares will not be subject to a lock-up restriction, except in the case of shares purchased by any director or executive officer.

-We expect our net proceeds from this offering will be \$109 million (or \$126 million if the underwriters exercise their option to purchase additional shares in full), based on an assumed initial public offering price of \$17.50 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds of this offering to repay amounts outstanding under our New Credit Agreement.
+We expect our net proceeds from this offering will be \$65 million (or \$75 million if the underwriters exercise their option to purchase additional shares in full), based on an assumed initial public offering price of \$13.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds of this offering to repay a portion of amounts outstanding under our New Credit Agreement.
 See "Use of Proceeds."

-After the completion of this offering, Warren B. Kanders will beneficially own approximately 51% (or approximately 49.5%, if the underwriters exercise in full their overallotment option) of the voting power of our common stock.
-However, we do not intend to avail ourselves of the controlled company exemption under the corporate governance standards of the NYSE.
+After the completion of this offering, Warren B. Kanders may be deemed to control in excess of 50% of the voting power of our common stock.
+However, whether or not we are deemed to be a "controlled company" following this offering, we do not intend to avail ourselves of the controlled company exemption under the corporate governance standards of the NYSE.

-We have never declared or paid cash dividends on our common stock; however, in addition to the \$55 million one-time distribution described under "Recent Developments - Distribution," we expect to pay a periodic dividend on our common stock in the foreseeable future.
+We have previously declared and paid a one-time cash dividend on our common stock and we expect to pay a quarterly cash dividend of \$0.08 per share, or \$0.32 on an annualized basis, on our common stock in the foreseeable future.
 See "Dividend Policy."